 We provide notification of all available scholarships via CamNet.
 Information regarding available scholarships may also be obtained in the Financial Aid Office.
+Please use the Financial Aid Scholarship Application to apply for these scholarships.
 The Financial Aid Office may be asked to assist in awarding the following scholarships:

 - Wachovia Technical Scholarship

 In addition, many churches, alumni groups, and various other organizations and agencies have scholarship funds available to assist students.

 Scholarships Awarded Through The Foundation of Wayne Community College

 Scholarships may be available to qualified applicants through the Foundation of Wayne Community College.
 These scholarships are funded through private donations by loyal alumni, staff and friends of the college.
 For more information about these scholarships and the application form please visit the Foundation web site.

 Scholarship offered to students who enroll in one of ten high demand/low enrollment programs and meet eligibility requirements.
 This scholarship will cover the costs of tuition and required fees only for up to two years.
 The award amount will be based on each student’s enrollment status.
 Eligible programs are subject to change without notice.
 Applications are available in the Financial Aid Office.
 Click here for the current Top 10 list.

 Vocational Rehabilitation – Many states offer educational assistance to students who have a significant disability.
 A North Carolina student should contact the Vocational Rehabilitation Division of the Department of Health and Human Services, Raleigh, N.C., or in the student’s local community.
 A student from another state should contact his local Vocational Rehabilitation counselor.